AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 ### Granting the necessary capabilities

 Using this method requires the `setcap` utility.
-You may need to install it using your Linux distribution's package manager.
+You may need to install it using your Linux distribution’s package manager.

 To allow AdGuard Home running on Linux to listen on port 53 without superuser privileges and bind its DNS servers to a particular interface run: